OctopusDeploy/blog/blog/2022-01/variable-update-notification/index.md

 ### Variables

-Both functions have some variables that need to be defined before defining our deployment process:
+Both functions have some variables to be defined before defining our deployment process:

 - Project.Azure.Storage.ConnectionString
 - Project.Azure.Storage.Queue.Name